Information for Mentors

 At any stage throughout this process, Mentors can also contact the RMIT Mentoring Asia team to help the mentoring experience.

 Here are some answers to questions you may have about the mentoring program.

-All Mentors have their maximum partnerships set at “3”.
-However, depending on your availability, you can control how many students can approach you by editing your profile to increase or decrease this default setting.
+Yes absolutely.
+All Mentors have their maximum partnerships set at 3, but by editing your profile you can change this default setting.